 Japan is the land of sushi (yes, yes, and vending machines), and if you’re here—whether for a week or a decade—chances are you’re going to partake in the tradition of raw fish.
 Japanese sushi is the best in the world, and it’s been an important part of the local palate for hundreds of years.
-But with global fish stocks in crisis, you might find yourself thinking twice before you tuck into that tuna platter.
-Here’s a quick guide to sustainable sushi in Japan, as well as other meals that are nice to nature (and your bank balance).
+But with global fish stocks in crisis, particularly the Pacific Bluefin tuna whose numbers have plummeted by 97%, you might find yourself thinking twice before you tuck into that sashimi platter.
+Here’s a quick guide to sustainable sushi in Japan, as well as other meals that are nicer to nature (and your bank balance).

 Sustainable sushi in Japan: What to order